zio/zio-cli/docs/cli-config.md

 Both commands will be detected as the `git clone` command.

 ### Autocorrection
-It is controlled by field `autoCorrectLimit`.
-It is an number that specifies the mistakes that can be corrected when parsing the name of an option introduced by a user.
+It is controlled by the field `autoCorrectLimit`.
+It is the number of mistakes that can be corrected when parsing the name of an option introduced by a user.
 If the CLI detects that the user has written an incorrect name for the option and the number of mistakes is less, it will suggest the correct option.
 If `autoCorrectLimit=2` and the user inputs
 `git status --bran nameOfBranch` instead of `git status --branch nameOfBranch`, the output produced by the CLI app will be
 ```
 The flag "--bran" is not recognized.
 Did you mean --branch?